TimCares/MasterThesis/docs/thesis/experiments/itm.typ

 is not matching and matching, respectively.
 For clarity, we name the learnable parameters with the same primes ($'$) as the representations they are applied to.

-Because the contrastive loss is applied on the $mono(["I_CLS"])$/$mono(["T_CLS"])$ token (depending which modality was the input) of both the first and last MLP layer of the shared Transformer block, we also introduce ITM for both layers.
-This means that we have two classification heads, $op("Interm-Head")_op("ITM")$ and $op("Head")_op("ITM")$, one for the first and one for the last layer, respectively.
-Since at its core this is a binary classification task, we can use cross-entropy as the loss function:
+Since at its core ITM is a binary classification task, we can use cross-entropy as the loss function:

 $
 cal(L)_"ITM" = 1/2*cal(L)_("CE")(bold(h)'_(mono(["IT_ITM"])), bold(y)_"ITM") + 1/2*cal(L)_("CE")(bold(h)''_(mono(["IT_ITM"])), bold(y)_"ITM") =